japila-books/spark-sql-internals/docs/physical-operators/CodegenSupport.md

 !!! note "UnsupportedOperationException"
     `doConsume` throws an `UnsupportedOperationException` by default.

+Used when:

-Used when the physical operator is requested to [generate the Java source code for consume code path](#consume) (a Java code that consumers the generated columns or a row from a physical operator)
+* This physical operator is requested to [generate the Java source code for consume code path](#consume) (a Java code that consumers the generated columns or a row from a physical operator)

-### <span id="doProduce"> Java Source Code for Produce Path
+### Generating Java Source Code for Produce Path { #doProduce }

 ```scala
 doProduce(